 Around 17% of women aged 18-50 experience problems with vaginal dryness during sex, even before menopause.
 This can cause some pain and discomfort during almost any position in sexual intercourse and may even take a toll on your relationship.

 To transform the Sahara into the Amazon, try using an organic, water-based lubricant to bring ease and comfort into your sex life.
-The Kegel8 KE Gel is a pH balanced lubricant that is non-irritating and kind to your skin.
+Kegel8's natural Miracle Balm uses honey, bees wax and olive oil in a natural formulation that is pH balanced with no hormone disruptors.
+Check out these Top Lubricants from Kegel8.
+Look for one that is pH balanced and non-irritating and kind to your skin.
+You might also want to consider trying vaginal pessaries from Gyntima - they are deeply moisturising for vaginal atrophy.
 Don’t feel embarrassed to visit your GP either, there are a variety of treatments on offer for dryness; a topical oestrogen cream (available on prescription) might be just what you need to plump the delicate tissues and restore some natural lubrication.

 How Can You Improve Your Sex Life?